JohN100x1/IsekaiMod/README.md

 	- `Truck-kun`: A god of transportation.
 	- `Aqua`: A goddess of water.
 	- `Ristarte`: A goddess of healing.
+	- `Administrator D`: An ultimate god of evil.

 ### Isekai Protagonist Spell progression
 #### Spells per Day table